rosborne132/encouragement-now-site/README.md

 yarn run start
 ```

-Once you have registered on the site you should receive a text that looks like the one below.
+Once you have registered on the site you should receive a text that looks like the one below. <br>
 ![text](https://res.cloudinary.com/rosborne/image/upload/v1588207382/encouragement-now/text.png)